 We focus on a characteristic of parties that is especially salient theoretically: centralization of candidate selection.
 We used the PPDB framework to guide the development of the coding rules that we used to assess the centralization of candidate selection across European parties.
-We base our coding on a comprehensive document on parties' candidate selection rules for European Elections, commissioned by the EU Parliament Directorate for Internal Policies (Policy Department C: Citizens' Rights and Constitutional Affairs, 2009).
+We base our coding on a comprehensive document on parties' candidate selection rules for European Elections, commissioned by the EU Parliament Directorate for Internal Policies (Policy Department C: Citizens' Rights and Constitutional Affairs 2009).
 The document provides a detailed description of the formal candidate selection rules that each party used when competing in the 2009 election.
 We used the Directorate's report to complete the PPDB's legislative elections questionnaire for most of the parties that competed in the 2009 EP elections.
-The report covers the selection details of 142 national parties in 25 EU countries, missing only reports for Lithuania, Luxembourg, and Malta.
-We read the EP directorate's report to answer an open-ended question derived from the PPDB, and then generated a number of concrete variables from our open-ended responses, both to make our data amenable to statistical analysis, and to produce data that correspond to extant survey-based measures of candidate selection mechanisms in EP elections.
+We used the EP directorate's report to answer an open-ended question derived from the PPDB, and then generated a number of concrete variables from our openended responses, both to make our data amenable to statistical analysis, and to produce data that correspond to extant survey-based measures of candidate selection mechanisms in EP elections.
 To maximize correspondence to existing measures of EP selection, we grouped variables to describe the candidate selection roles of national party officials, regional/local party officials, individual party members, non-party members, and interest groups, diverging somewhat from the PDDB grouping.
-Specifically, we coded whether each group had one or more types of institutional control over candidate selection for the 2009 EP elections: pre-selection of candidates considered, final selection of candidates, or veto power over candidate nominations.
-We also coded an indicator for whether a group had any formal involvement in selection, taking a value of 1 if that group had one or more of pre-selection, veto, or final selection power over candidates.
+Specifically, we coded whether each group had one or